Strength and unity. Those words characterized AARP Foundation in 2022.

 Heather & Tim Sherman

-*The Estate of William O. Smedley
+*The Estate of Margaret Mary Stahelek

-In memory of Mrs. Beatrice M. Stevens & Sadie R. Stevens
+In Memory of Mrs. Beatrice M. Stevens & Sadie R. Stevens

-Peggy P. Stevenson
+*The Estate of Peggy P. Stevenson

 Thomas H. Stutzman